 “I liked the range of thought-provoking questions/quotes/clips and how you kept the girls moving from one activity to another”

-During the body confidence workshop, it was clear that Sara was finding it difficult to find a way to think positively about her body, and this was causing her anxiety.
+During the body confidence workshop at her secondary school, it was clear that Sara was finding it difficult to find a way to think positively about her body, and this was causing her anxiety.
 We’d explored as a group the prevalence of digital editing in images.
 Sara particularly liked the before/after shots of Katy Perry!
 By understanding that these pictures simply aren’t real Sara was seeing that it wasn’t helpful to compare herself to something that had been generated by a computer.
 Although she still found it impossible to find things she liked about her body.

 The turning point came when our discussion turned to our ‘inner selves’.
 We first brainstormed all the qualities that we admired in other people, such as kindness, generosity, a good sense of humour and much more.
 I supported Sara and the other girls in the group to see that actually it is these qualities which define us a people – not the colour of our hair, the shape of our eyebrows or our weight.
 I could see a penny had dropped for Sara.
 Click here to find out what made the difference for Sara